aidenbradley/Drupal-Test-Support/documentation/readme_support.md

 You can also expect an event.
 This is like a pre-assertion, useful when you expect a particular event to be fired under some specific business logic.

 You have two options when expecting an event, either by the event name or the event class string.

+Under the hood, calling `expectsEvents` will call `withoutEvents` for you.

 ```php
 public function expecting_events_by_event_name(): void
 {